By CVO Staff

 1. It Takes More Than a Bunch of School Supplies to Stay Organized

-Buying school supplies is one of the most exciting parts of the entire semester, but unfortunately, all of the Post-Its and highlighters in the world won’t make you organized on their own!
+Buying school supplies is one of the most exciting parts of the entire semester, but unfortunately, all of the Post-Its, flash cards, and highlighters in the world won’t make you organized on their own!
 Staying organized throughout the semester takes discipline and practice, but the extra work is worth it and saves you time in the long run.

-Many students find it helpful to have a dedicated binder for each class.
+When developing study habits, many students find it helpful to have a dedicated binder for each class.
 Using dividers, organize your class binder into sections for notes (further divided into units or chapters), graded tests and quizzes, and papers.
-If you like to handwrite your notes, include a stack of college-ruled paper or a spiral notebook.
+If you like to handwrite your notes in your own words, include a stack of college-ruled paper or a spiral notebook.
 Keeping each class separated will make studying easier because there will be less to sift through, distinguish, and lose.

 2. Utilize a Planner